MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/sip-gateway-configure.md

 2. At the left, select **Teams devices** and see if the **SIP devices** tab is visible.
 If it is, the SIP Gateway service is enabled for your tenant.

-## Reset each SIP phone to factory defaults

-Each SIP device used with SIP Gateway must be reset to its factory default settings.
-Users should see the device manufacturer’s instructions to find out how.

-## Configure SIP Gateway provisioning server for each SIP device
+## For each SIP device, set the SIP Gateway provisioning server URL

-For each SIP device, configure the following SIP Gateway provisioning server URL:
+For each SIP device, you, or your users, must set one of the following SIP Gateway provisioning server URLs:

 - EMEA: [http://emea.ipp.sdg.teams.microsoft.com](http://emea.ipp.sdg.teams.microsoft.com)
 - Americas: [http://noam.ipp.sdg.teams.microsoft.com](http://noam.ipp.sdg.teams.microsoft.com)